carlssonnp/test-another-remote-/simulations/setup/git.md

 Additional avant requirements:
 * Each Pull Request (PR) to merge your changes to the master branch for 'avant-analytics' repo must have a corresponding Pivotal tracker ID (and/or link).
 If you skip this step, Peter's bot will yell at you.
 * Don't know about [Pivotal](https://www.pivotaltracker.com/dashboard) you say.
-Work with you guardian to understand how Avant organizes and uses Pivtoal.
+Work with you guardian to understand how Avant organizes and uses Pivotal.

 **Exercise 1:** [Go through the Try Git Guide](ttps://try.github.io)